SellaRafaeli/sellarafaeli.com/views/blog/burning_man_2019.md

 So anyway: in Burning Man you will likely be sleeping in a sleeping bag, in a tent, in the desert, being dirty all the time and having to figure out where you get your water and food for a week.
 For some people that is extreme camping (and I respect that, we each have our difficulties), but for some of us it's just camping in the desert and that's not particularly difficult.
 And that's ok.

-* Topics that didn't make it
+#### Topics that didn't make it

-Here are some points I wanted to make but got tired before I reachem them:
+Here are some points I wanted to make but got tired before I reached them:

-- The difference between being 'white'/'the default group' and being an immigrant ('outsider'): I have experienced both modes; in the US I am effectively an immigrant, and an outsider.
+* *In-group/Out-group*: The difference between being 'white'/'the default group' and being an immigrant ('outsider'): I have experienced both modes; in the US I am effectively an immigrant, and an outsider.
 And I know this because I know what it's like to be an _insider_: in Israel I was/am an insider.
 I know everyone and I know the rules and I know the institutions and I know how shit works and how to get anything done.
 In the US I know nothing of this, and I have a very small 'network' and I'm still figuring shit out and LIFE IS DIFFERENT when you're living with a suitcase and you're terrified of getting life wrong.
 And it is HARD for immigrants to connect with in-group members, and vice versa.
 I am/have been on both sides of this line, and I have seen it is hard from both sides.
 So it makes sense that white people (who are more stand-offish to begin with) connect less with Israeli/Russian/Hispanic immigrants and vice versa.
 To all my immigrant (or "ex-pat", the more PC word, since 'immigrant' sounds poor and less presitigious) - we gotta stick together.
 We got each other's back.
 It's gonna be ok.

-- Magic: Burning Man has made me believe in magic again.
+* *Magic*: Burning Man has made me believe in magic again.
 Which sounds trite, but requires us to define what do we mean by 'magic'.
 My meaning is: things I don't understand, and I don't think science understands.
 Things that are odd and interesting, but do not [yet] have a "scientific"-style explanation.
 If you have taken psychedelics and thought about this, you KNOW such things exist.

-- First time: a common topic at Burning Man is to discuss 'how many times have you been to Burning Man before', and especially noteworthy is if it's your first time.
+* *First time*: a common topic at Burning Man is to discuss 'how many times have you been to Burning Man before', and especially noteworthy is if it's your first time.
 This _was_ my first time, but I felt as ready as ever.
 Be a hippie, camp outdoors, dress however you want, do whatever you want, embrace minimalism, self-expression and radical inclusion?
 I've been living this life for as long as I can remember.
 As the greeters say at the gate to Burning Man, right after you've passed the traffic and the cops and 8-hour drive from San Francisco, and right before you become one with the dust: Welcome Home.

 * * * *

-ὁ δὲ ἀνεξέταστος βίος οὐ βιωτὸς ἀνθρώπῳ
+_ὁ δὲ ἀνεξέταστος βίος οὐ βιωτὸς ἀνθρώπῳ_

 Thank you for reading this.
 I hope it has benefitted you in some way and that you have enjoyed it.
 If you disagree with something I wrote or think I missed something important: well, you can write your own post about it, and I encourage you to indeed go ahead and do so.
 All I can say, standing upon the shoulders of giants, is that _the unexamined life is not worth living_.